erizov/Professor/semester_4/lecture_17_performance/caching/README.md

 ### Comprehension

 1. Can you explain how Caching works in your own words?
-2. What is the key insight or technique that makes Caching efficient?
+2. What is the key insight or method that makes Caching efficient?

 ### Analysis